bjschafer/brewmaster/README.md

 Installation
 ------------
 Have the path to your YAML config file handy - the installer will want it.
-You may want to put it in `/usr/local/brewmaster/` on Mac or `~/.linuxbrew/brewmaster/` on Linux, as that directory belongs to Brewmaster.
+It will put it in `/usr/local/brewmaster/` on Mac or `~/.linuxbrew/brewmaster/` on Linux, as that directory belongs to Brewmaster.

 Then, you should just be able to run `./install.sh` and it'll figure itself out.